 The language situation under Roman occupation was more complicated.
-Generally, the only way an invading army can succeed in replacing the existing language with their own is through complete displacement of the conquered population.
+The only way an invading army can succeed in replacing the existing language with their own is through complete displacement of the conquered population.
 This is not easy to do short of the scorched-earth treatment, which as we’ve seen destroys your own means of survival in the process.
-That’s why in almost every case of invasion and occupation, the invaders remain in their linguistic bubble, or the reverse happens and inevitably outnumbered by the indigenous population, they end up speaking the local language.
+That’s why in virtually every case of invasion and occupation, the invaders remain in their linguistic bubble, or the reverse happens and inevitably outnumbered by the indigenous population, they end up speaking the local language.
 The Romans formed a Latin-speaking administrative class, while a bilingual class of traders, merchants, and locals wishing to enter the Roman bureaucracy sprouted up to interface between the Romans and the Britons.

 Over the centuries, Latin vocabulary trickled down through the population, and the local languages were enriched with many Latin loanwords.
-To the extent that locals got along well with their occupiers and Latin had sufficient prestige value, bilingualism would have spread to the point where the local language was altered into something that looked a bit like Latin, while retaining its core grammatical structure — in other words a “creole” (more precisely, a creole is the elaborated language children of pidgin-speaking parents adopt as their mother tongue, but the term is often stretched metaphorically to describe such language hybridization across a population).
-But as Latin served scribes’ purposes well enough and the local languages were never recorded, we don’t know much about them (the Romans never referred to them as “Celts,” a term they did use to label the inhabitants of France).
+To the extent that the Britons got along with their occupiers and Latin had sufficient prestige value, bilingualism would have spread to the point where the local language was altered into something that looked a bit like Latin, while retaining its core grammatical structure — in other words a “creole” (more precisely, a creole is the elaborated language children of pidgin-speaking parents adopt as their mother tongue, but the term is often stretched metaphorically to describe such language hybridization across a population).
+But as Latin served scribes’ purposes well enough and again, the local languages were never recorded, we don’t know much about them (the Romans never referred to the Britons as “Celts,” a term they reserved for the inhabitants of France).
 We can deduce their general families.
 In the northern and western extremes it was Goidelic Celtic (Gaelic and perhaps Pictish) and Brythonic Celtic (Welsh, Cornish, etc.) respectively; in the east and south it was various Germanic languages, not Celtic as is commonly assumed in the standard account.